-My favorite Christmas market in Berlin!
-Alexanderplatz is huge, and features an ice skating rink, ferris wheel, and tons of stalls and food.
-It’s also within walking distance of the Nikolai Historic Quarter and Berliner Dom Cathedral, so group them all together for an awesome day.
+Alexanderplatz is huge and has an ice skating rink, ferris wheel, and tons of stalls with food and drinks.
+It’s also within walking distance of the Nikolai Historic Quarter and Berliner Dom Cathedral (which are coming up soon in this guide) so group them all together for an awesome day.

 Go Christmas Shopping

-My two favorite places to go Christmas shopping in Berlin when I was hunting down the perfect (ok, and touristy) gifts for my husband were the Nikolai Quarter and the Kreuzberg Neighborhood.
+My two favorite places to go Christmas shopping in Berlin when I was hunting down gifts for my husband were the Nikolai Quarter and the Kreuzberg Neighborhood.